 Creating sourdough bread at home requires a few simple ingredients, each playing a vital role in the bread-making process.
 The basic ingredients are:

-• Water: Quality and temperature of the water are essential.
-Ideally, use filtered water that is at room temperature to support yeast activity.
+- Water: The quality and tempurature of the water matters.
+It's best to use filtered water at room temp to help the yeast wake up.

-• Salt: Salt is not just for flavor; it also regulates fermentation and enhances the overall taste of the bread.
+- Salt: Salt isn't just for taste; it also slows down fermentation and brings out flavour in the bread.

 Detailed Sourdough Bread Recipe